 These are slightly different in that you don’t necessarily need to have a previous relationship with the company concerned.
 Sponsored degree programmes are a way for companies to attract and recruit school leavers who work and study at the same time.
 Take a look at our list of current sponsored degree opportunities in the UK

-A company scholarship is a programme which is offered to students which will include an amount of money payable towards your university tuition fees or living costs, usually for a particular degree at a specified university or list of universities.
+A company might offer a scholarship programme to students which will include an amount of money payable towards your university tuition fees or living costs, usually for a particular degree at a specified university or list of universities.
 The difference here is that you study full time but the company will often offer additional support in terms of career mentoring, placements or work experience during your studies which could lead to employment on graduation, but this is not guaranteed.

 Here are some examples of some of the more established company scholarships currently available in the UK.